-Course Catalog Description Analysis of the composition, structure, and description of the earth's external and internal features and the geologic processes responsible for their origin and evolution.
+Other: Color pencils, 4 pack of Play-Doh and Millimeter scale/ruler description of the earth's external and internal features and the geologic processes responsible for their origin and evolution.
 Examination of the concepts and principles upon which geologic knowledge is based.
 One Saturday field trip is required.